Panel and open discussion – Friday 6th March, 6.30pm – 8.45 pmVenue: Doncaster Collage and University Centre

 We are delighted that Doncaster College is collaborating with us for this event making it truly inter-generational.
 We are currently engaged in discussions with the various departments to provide staff and students an opportunity to showcase the college and the students work, as well as a platform through which we can all grow, develop and change.

 The catering department is already involved and coffee, tea and nibbles- following LOAF principles (Locally produced, Organically grown, Animal friendly, Fairly traded ) — will be available on arrival.
 For those attending the Friday evening only a charge of £5 will be made to cover costs of refreshments.
-Links for those wishing to purchase tickets only for this event will be available in the new year
+(Link above).

 The weekend programme 7th – 8th March, Gomde Lindholme HallVenue: Gomde UK, Lindholme Hall